pminina01/readthedocs/EventProperties-Layout-Renderer.md

 * **item** - Name of the item.
 Required.
 * **culture** - The culture used for rendering.
 Introduced in NLog 4.1.
 Default value is `CultureInfo.InvariantCulture`
 * **format** - Format for conversion from object to string.
 Introduced in NLog 4.1.
+  * `@` means serialize object properties into Json-format.
+Introduced in NLog 4.5.

 ## Example